bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_errors.rst

 You will also get this message if the total number of QM electrons is odd.

 If indeed the charge is odd then you will need to do a spin polarised calculation by specifying LSD under DFT.
-This will take up to twice as long as a non-spin polarised calculation so should be avoided unless if necessary.
+This will take up to twice the time for a non-spin polarised calculation so it should be avoided unless really necessary.

 Cholesky decomposition failed.
 Matrix ill conditioned ?
 -------------------------------------------------------